Former TV meteorologist wins Kansas Senate seat

 SHAWNEE, Kan.
-(WDAF/AP) – A former Kansas City area TV meteorologist has won a Kansas Senate seat being vacated by the retirement of one of the Legislature’s most conservative members.
+(AP) – A former Kansas City area TV meteorologist has won a Kansas Senate seat being vacated by the retirement of one of the Legislature’s most conservative members.

 Mike Thompson, who served as chief meteorologist for WDAF until he retired in 2018, was chosen Saturday to replace retiring Republican Mary Pilcher-Cook.